jaredonline/bread-making/recipes/sprouted-quinoa.md

 ## Prep

-You need to sprout the quinoa the day before you make the bread.
+You need to sprout the quinoa the day before you make the dough (the same day you make the leaven).
 Early evening (around 6 or 7, if you're following my method), soak ~200g of quinoa in boiling water for about 2 hours.
 Drain the quinoa, put on a plate, and cover in a few dish towels over night.
 The quinoa should just barely start sprouting a tail by the time you need to bake with them.

 ## Ingredients